Updating Training Materials Quickly and Efficiently

 You begin establishing processes and conventions/best practices during the organization phase by establishing cross-referencing and tagging systems.

 These organization-based processes lay the foundation for successful content management.
-The next processes that need creating and implementing will determine how this newly organized content is managed—immediate updating, regular review cycles, roles and responsibilities, etc.
+The next processes that need creating and implementing will determine how this newly organized content is managed—immediate updating, regular review cycles, etc.

 Immediate Update and Review Cycle Processes